polterguy/fine-tune-hyperlambda/static-snippets/training/example-18.md

-Wrap this into a [while] loop that continues until [.count] equals 3
+Wrap this code into a [while] loop that continues until [.count] equals 3

 ```hyperlambda
 log.info:Hello World